 - Have plenty of rest.

 - Drink lots of fluid to prevent your body becoming lacking in fluids (dehydrated) and to help keep the mucus in your lungs thin and easier to cough up.

 - Inhale steam vapour, perhaps with added menthol.
 This can help to clear the mucus from your chest.

 - Avoid lying flat at night to help keep your chest clear of mucus and make it easier to breathe.

-- Take paracetamol, ibuprofen or aspirin to reduce high temperature (fever), and to ease any aches, pains and headaches.
-(Children aged under 16 should not take aspirin.)
+- Take paracetamol, ibuprofen or aspirin to reduce high temperature (fever) and to ease any aches, pains and headaches.
+(Note: children aged under 16 should not take aspirin.)